-The Idaho Smoke ‘n’ Fire 400 is a 400ish mile self-supported mountain bike route traversing some of Idaho’s diverse geography on mixed terrain.
+The Idaho Smoke ‘n’ Fire 400 is a 400ish mile self-supported mountain bike route traversing some of Idaho’s diverse geography on two-track, big gravel and dirt Forest Service roads, singletrack and some paved roads.

 The Smoke ‘n’ Fire 400 is a self-supported mountain bike route that highlights some of the great diversity of Idaho’s geography including prolific river systems, mountain ranges, and abundant wildlife.
 This 400ish mile loop features nearly 41,000 feet of climbing, big expanses, grand views, backcountry forest roads, the Centennial and the Harriman Trail, great single-track, occasional pavement, and a touch of hike-a-bike.